MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-upgrade-sales-to-cds.md

 ms.date: 06/14/2021
 ms.author: bholtorf
 ---
-# <a name="upgrading-an-integration-with-dynamics--sales" />Upgrading an Integration with Dynamics 365 Sales
+# <a name="upgrading-an-integration-with-dynamics-365-sales" />Upgrading an Integration with Dynamics 365 Sales
 [!INCLUDE[prod_short](includes/prod_short.md)] integrates with [!INCLUDE[prod_short](includes/cds_long_md.md)], which makes it easy to connect and synchronise data with other Dynamics 365 applications, such as [!INCLUDE[crm_md](includes/crm_md.md)], or even apps that you build yourself.
 If you are integrating for the first time, we recommend that you do so through [!INCLUDE[prod_short](includes/cds_long_md.md)].
 For more information, see [Integration with Dataverse](admin-common-data-service.md).

 If you have already integrated [!INCLUDE[crm_md](includes/crm_md.md)] with [!INCLUDE[prod_short](includes/prod_short.md)], you can continue to synchronise data using your setup.
 However, if you upgrade [!INCLUDE[prod_short](includes/prod_short.md)], or turn off your [!INCLUDE[crm_md](includes/crm_md.md)] integration, to turn it on again you must connect through [!INCLUDE[prod_short](includes/cds_long_md.md)].